Transfer Gateway Tutorial

 #1.
 Deploy Token Contracts to Extdev Testnet

-If you wish to transfer tokens from a token contract deployed on Rinkeby to one that's deployed on Extdev, you'll need to ensure that the token contract you deploy to Extdev implements the mintToGateway
+If you wish to transfer tokens from a token contract deployed on Rinkeby to one that's deployed on Extdev, you'll need to ensure that the token contract you deploy to Extdev implements the mintToGateway function.
+We've created some sample contracts and a simple CLI to interact with them.

 #MyToken ERC721 Contract

-#MyCoin ERC20 Contract
+}#MyCoin ERC20 Contract

 Full source for all contracts can be found in the Truffle DAppChain Example repo.